stan754/IntuneGraph/docs/Private/Add-FileToAzureStorage.md

 ```

 ### CommonParameters
-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters: -Verbose, -Debug, -ErrorAction, -WarningAction, -InformationAction, -ProgressAction, -ErrorVariable, -WarningVariable, -InformationVariable, -OutVariable, -OutBuffer, and -PipelineVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS
 ### None.
 No objects can be piped into this function

 ## OUTPUTS
 ### None.
 This function returns nothing

 ## NOTES
 NAME: Add-FileToAzureStorage

 ## RELATED LINKS